AdityaKochar22/Badge_Rework/README.md

 # Badge_Rework
-## some changes plis work this time for someor
+## some changes plis work this time for some and also some commit need to be added.